-Minimum # of alfalfa true leaves: 1 (apply

-after alfalfa emergence)
+Minimum # of alfalfa true leaves: 1 (apply after alfalfa emergence) to 4th-trifoliate leaf.

 Pest timing: PRE.
 Will only control weeds that have not yet emerged.

 Remarks: Applications are effective at preventing the emergence of most small seeded annual grass and broadleaf weeds for 1-2 months.
 Rainfall or irrigation is required after application to move the herbicide into the weed germination zone.
 May be tank-mixed with several POST herbicides, see label for details.